dasguptaankita26-da/Phone_Pe_Python_Case_Study/README.md

 2. Open `PhonePe.ipynb` in Jupyter Notebook or Google Colab.
 3. Install the required Python libraries if needed.
 4. Run the notebook cells sequentially.

-## ⭐ If you found this project helpful, consider giving it a star!